 However, some orthodontist offices offer payment plans, making it worthwhile to check what options are available.

 There are various braces available, so discuss them with the orthodontist to determine the best one for your child and invest in their future smile.

 If your child’s teeth aren’t sufficiently clean before getting braces, your orthodontist will have to clean them with a polishing paste so that the braces can properly be cemented to your teeth.

 If possible, schedule a regular professional cleaning appointment with your dentist a few days before you get your new braces so the teeth will be plaque-free prior to your braces appointment.

-Then, brushing with a high fluoride toothpaste — along with flossing and gargling mouthwash before your appointment — can help make you feel more confident and will speed things along with the orthodontist.
+Then, brushing with a high fluoride toothpaste and flossing and gargling mouthwash before your appointment can help make you feel more confident and speed things along with the orthodontist.

 Getting braces is going to create some discomfort, especially once your child first gets them.

 To help, choose soft foods, such as soup, pasta, and bananas for the few days following getting braces.

 Call the orthodontist if there is still a high level of discomfort after a few days and it doesn’t go away with ibuprofen or acetaminophen.